lucchesi-sec/powershell-automation/docfx_project/articles/DOCS_AS_CODE.md

 - **CI/CD Tools**: GitHub Actions or similar for automating documentation checks and deployment.
 - **Community Resources**: Reference PowerShell community best practices and style guides for documentation standards.

-By implementing this docs-as-code framework, the PowerShell Enterprise Automation Platform ensures that documentation remains a living, integral part of the project, evolving alongside the code to support enterprise users and contributors effectively.
+By implementing this docs-as-code framework, the PowerShell Automation Platform ensures that documentation remains a living, integral part of the project, evolving alongside the code to support production users and contributors effectively.